 Dealing with insurance adjusters is stressful, especially when someone is already threatening to sue.
-Rather than handle this burden yourself, let an insurance attorney do it for you.
+Rather than handle this burden yourself, let an attorney experienced in insurance law do it for you.
 They can negotiate with adjusters on your behalf and represent you in court if necessary.

 Attorney for Commercial General Liability Insurance Claims in Texas

 Are you having a difficult time negotiating with adjusters?
 Do you believe your provider has handled your claim in bad faith?
 Ms. LeMaster and Ms. Ahmed at LeMaster & Ahmed PLLC are tenacious insurance lawyers with decades of experience in insurance litigation.
 They are fully versed in the tactics used by insurance companies to limit their liability, but they will ensure they are held accountable.

 Call (888) 306-2119 to schedule a consultation with an experienced commercial general liability claim attorney in Texas.
 LeMaster & Ahmed PLLC assist policyholders throughout the state of Texas such as Montgomery County, Collin County, Harris County, Dallas County and Galveston County.

 - What Does Commercial General Liability Insurance Cover?

 - What is Not Covered?

 - What Should I Do if My Claim Was Denied?

 - Additional Resources